ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 #### Rails and Ruby

-JavaScript is built into your browser, but if we want to run Ruby files, we'll need to install the Ruby interpreter first.
+Unlike JavaScript, Ruby can only be run on a server, not a browser.
+So if we want to run Ruby files, we'll need to install the Ruby interpreter first.
 [Go Rails](https://gorails.com/setup) has SUPER awesome tutorials on getting set up for Ruby on Rails development.
 They even break it down for each individual version of Ubuntu or Mac OSX.
 I'm just going to cover their instructions for Ubuntu 14.04.

 We're going to install Ruby version 2.2.2 using rbenv.
 First we'll install the dependencies for Ruby and then we'll actually get ruby set up. (*NOTE* Anytime we add to the path, we will do it for both bash and zsh.)